 ℹ️ Imported Folders with Files Cannot Be Deleted

-When importing a folder structure, it's important to keep in mind that folders cannot be deleted from Mediaflow if they contain files.
-For example, do not import a large number of folders with files just for testing purposes, as it will take some time to delete them later.
+When importing a folder structure, remember that folders cannot be deleted from Mediaflow if they contain files.
+For example, do not import a large number of folders with files just for testing, as deleting them later will take time.

 Link a video from Youtube or Vimeo